habibrahmanbd/JavaRepoMiner/README.md

 # JavaRepoMiner

-**JavaRepoMiner** is a python tool which can detect the java method signature after and before a commit.
+**JavaRepoMiner** is a python tool which can detect:
+  - Java method signature after and before a commit.
 In this repo, JavaRepoMiner mines a given Java GitHub code repository and analyses all the commits in that repository to find the commits that have added a parameter to an existing method.
 For example, assume that we have a method _test(int x)_ in a Java file.
 If a commit changes this method to be _test(int x, int y)_ then this commit added a parameter to this function and this project will detect that.
+  - Java class before and after commit,
+  - Java Library before and after commit,
+  - Java Loops before and after commit.

-**JavaRepoMiner** makes a report in CSV file with columns  "Commit SHA, Java File, Old function signature, New function signature”.
+**JavaRepoMiner** makes a report in CSV file with:
+ - Columns of "Commit SHA, Java File, Before Commit Status, After Commit Status”.
+ - Frequency of Method, Class, Library, and Loop.

 ## Getting Started